Foxley, Norfolk: History

-Foxley's name is of Anglo-Saxon origin and derives from the Old English for fox's forest clearing or glade.
+Foxley's name is of Anglo-Saxon origin and derives from the Old English for fox clearing or glade.

-Norfolk Heritage discusses the archaeology of the Parish and states that there is evidence of a settlement here in the Saxon period.
+Norfolk Heritage discusses the archaeology of the parish and states that there is evidence of a settlement here in the Saxon period.
 "The earliest prehistoric finds date to the Neolithic Era there was activity in the parish from much earlier than the Saxon period".
 The oldest building is the former Chequers Pub (NHER 19249) from the 1700s but a survey found carpenters' marks in the interior from 1624.

 In the Domesday Book, Foxley is listed as a settlement of 12 households in the hundred of Eynesford.
 In 1086, the village was part of the East Anglian estates of Alan of Brittany.

+Foxley Lodge is a former rectory constructed in the early 1840s.
+The style of the Lodge is Georgian, described in 1984 as "brick with slate roofs.
+Roughly square in plan.
+2 storeys.
+3 bays to each of 3 facades".
+The manor was restored in the 1930s; the property was operated as a dairy farm until some time before 2017.
+The property includes the seven bedroom manor, outbuildings, orchards, and three gardens which were planned by Verity Hanson-Smith.

 Foxley Mill was built in 1845 by the miller, William Elvin, using a wind-powered mechanism.
 By the 1980s, the mill fell out of use and was subsequently used as an art gallery until 1990 when it was turned into a private residence.

 In July 1944, two B-24 Liberators of the 392nd Bomb Group, USAAF, based at RAF Wendling, crashed in the parish after a mid-air collision.
 The crash site was a field to the west of the Old Rectory and fragments from the crashes are regularly ploughed up by local farmers.